jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/relationships-line-merge-and-symbol-merge.md

 ### Bidirectional Relationships

-The notation suggested here was moved away from the Encircle Language Spec in favor of another notation.
+The notation suggested here was moved away from the Circular Language Spec in favor of another notation.

 Starting with: